Internet Killed the Rockstar: Background

 The album's first single was "Karma", released on October 30, 2020.
 Three weeks after its released a music video was released for the song directed by Machine Gun Kelly.
 The song's gained increased attention in the following months when Smith's ex-girlfriend Tana Mongeau made a video describing why she believes the song was about her.
 The song "Bones" was released as the album's second single on November 27, 2020.
 The music video for "Bones" was released on December 21, 2020, directed by Charlie Zwick.
 The album's third single was "Flames", featuring Avril Lavigne was released on January 8, 2021.
 The song charted at number 8 on the Billboard US Rock Digital Songs chart entered the top 100 charts in New Zealand, Canada and the United Kingdom.
 The album was officially released February 12, 2021, through Big Noise music group, and peaked at number 21 on the Billboard Heatseekers Albums chart.

 On March 12, 2021, he released the single "Heavy" featuring Blackbear.
 On April 16, 2021, an acoustic version of "Flames" was released.
 On April 17, 2020, Smith announced the release of a deluxe version of the album would be released, featuring eight additional original tracks, including the previously released songs "Heavy" and acoustic version of "Flames", as well as an acoustic version of "Karma" and a piano version of "Bones".
 It was released on May 7, 2021.
 On May 21 a music video was released for the deluxe version's track "Amnesia".

 Composition

 While Internet Killed the Rockstar has been described by a number of critics as a pop punk album, DeadPress writer Stevie Blackburn Smith said that "it is to pigeon-hole it into a particular genre", despite noting its elements of pop punk and pop music.
 In reference to the sound of the album, in an interview with Inked that:

 Smith has cited Dashboard Confessional, New Found Glory, Brand New, the Cure, Foo Fighters, the Smiths and Fall Out Boy as influences for the album.

-The album led to publications like Inked referring Smith as one of the main figures in the 2020s pop punk revival, GQ called him "one of the most revolutionary and original artists of the American record scene".
+The album led to publications like Inked referring to Smith as one of the main figures in the 2020s pop punk revival, GQ called him "one of the most revolutionary and original artists of the American record scene".